Boise State vs. Central Michigan Arizona Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - Boise State is 6-1 against the spread and 5-2 overall this season when the team notches more than 26.2 points.

-- Boise State is 5-1 against the spread and 5-1 overall when the team churns out over 392.3 yards.
+- In games that Boise State picks up over 392.3 yards, the team is 5-1 against the spread and 5-1 overall.

-- The Broncos have turned the ball over 15 times this season, one more turnover than the Chippewas have forced (14).

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.